LSU Sixty Airs at 6 p.m. CT Sunday

 LSU Sixty is also streamed live each week on the official web site of LSU Athletics, www.LSUsports.net.

-Sunday’s show opens with highlights of LSU’s 41-10 win over UAB in Tiger Stadium, featuring the calls of “The Voice of the Tigers,” Chris Blair.
+Sunday’s show opens with highlights of the LSU-Texas A&M football game, featuring the calls of “The Voice of the Tigers,” Chris Blair.

-The show continues with an interview by Palermo with a member of the LSU football coaching staff, as the Tigers prepare for their SEC matchup at 6 p.m.
-Saturday versus Texas A&M in Bryan-College Station, Texas.
+The show continues with an interview by Palermo with a member of the LSU football coaching staff, as the Tigers prepare for the SEC Championship Game versus Georgia at 3 p.m.
+CT Saturday in Atlanta.

-LSU Executive Deputy Athletics Director/COO Keli Zinn joins the show to talk about the tremendous success LSU Athletics has enjoyed this fall and the positive impact the department makes upon the university.
+LSU softball coach Beth Torina joins the show to talk about the Tigers’ fall practice period and the outlook for the upcoming 2023 season.

 LSU Sixty concludes with a look at weekend football results around the Southeastern Conference, and a preview of upcoming programming on the LSU Sports Radio Network.